What Should I Do After An Accident At Work?

 The reality is that is employers have a duty of care to their employees to ensure that they are safe at work and a safe work environment is provided.
 This basically means that an employer has to take reasonable steps to ensure that you are kept safe at work.

 This duty of care is very significant for an employer and they have to take it seriously.
-We have found in dealing with numerous work accidents that sometimes if someone does make a claim for compensation then it can force an employer to make changes to the work place to ensure that the environment is safer and that there is no repeat of a similar accident.
+We have found in dealing with numerous work accidents that sometimes if someone does make a claim for compensation then it can force an employer to make changes to the work place.
+Ensuring that the environment is safer and that there is no repeat of a similar accident.

 An accident at work can cause physical and psychological injuries but also financial loss and hardship for you and your family.
-We specialise in work accident claims, we have done this for many years, and we have helped many people who have been in that position.
-We provide a very high standard of service keeping you constantly up to date with your claim and we ensure that the very best service is provided so that your claim is given every chance of success.
-We work hard to ensure you get the most compensation you can in the circumstances.
+McGee Solicitors specialise in work accident claims, we have done this for many years.
+McGee Solicitors have helped many people who have been in that position.
+We provide a very high standard of service keeping you constantly up to date with your claim.
+Ensuring that the very best service is provided so that your claim is given every chance of success.
+Our experts work hard to ensure you get the most compensation you can in the circumstances.

-There are a large variety of different types of accidents at work and therefore different types of injuries that can be sustained.
+There are a large variety of different types of accidents at work.
+Therefore, different types of injuries that can be sustained.
 To give you an idea of the kind of different elements that can be claimed for we have listed below some of them:-

 - Injuries sustained